powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default value is `true`.

-**startWithFrozenACEmulation**

-If `true`, simulation starts with HVDC links configured in AC emulation frozen at their previous active set point defined by the angles at the HVDC extremities, if defined in the input network.
-If a solution is found then the simulator continues with the HVDC set to AC emulation mode.
-Otherwise, the simulation fails.

-If `false`, simulation allows HVDC lines to immediately adapt to the new angles.

-The value 'true' is typically used to use a loadFlow to simulate an N-K contingency after a loadflow has previously been run.

-The default value is `false`.
-This parameter can be overridden by the security analysis parameter with same name.

-**generatorsWithZeroMwTargetAreNotStarted**
-Defines if a generator must be considered as not started when its `targetP` is zero.

-When set to `true` (default):
-- If the absolute value of `targetP` is zero, the generator is excluded from slack distribution.
-- If the absolute value of `targetP` is zero and `minP` is above zero, voltage control is disabled.

-When set to `false`:
-- Even if `targetP` is zero, the generator may participate in slack distribution.
-- Even if `targetP` is zero and `minP` is above zero, voltage control may happen (unless option `disableVoltageControlOfGeneratorsOutsideActivePowerLimits` is enabled).

-The default value is `true`.

 **fixRemoteVoltageTarget**
 If true, runs a preprocessing algorithm to identify remote voltage settings that may cause convergence issues and removes them automatically from voltage control.
 Two voltage targets are considered incompatible, when they are separated